Samadarshi-Maity/Samadarshi-Maity.github.io/_pages/Tech.md

 ## Debugging and error handling
 <p align="justify">
 This is very important aspect.
 I use simple Python classes and associated methods to break down repeating processing steps.
 The above data workflow was build particlularly to handle unexpected crashes with enough room for backup as well as systematically searching for errors in the data pipeline.
 I developed simple unit tests for computations that I need to benchmark before I build upon them.
-For example, checking if the geometrical transformations from cartesian to polar coordinates are correctly computed for each data set before I start peforming correlation analyses.
+For example, checking if the geometrical transformations from cartesian to polar coordinates are correctly computed for each data set before I start performing correlation analyses.
 </p>